-Once the Mackenzie wolf establishes the home that they have chosen, they can be territorial of the area.
+Once the Mackenzie wolf establishes the home that they have chosen, it can be territorial of the area.
 They typically inhabit areas with massive forests or mountain areas.
-They thrive in the cold, which is what their coat is made to withstand.
+They flourish in the cold, which is what their coat is made to withstand.

 Even as an apex predator, the Mackenzie wolf is not entirely safe.
 Apart from being hunted by humans, combat between this mammal and bison or bears can lead to their death.
 For the most part, the wolves can roam without the threat of other animals unless they directly attack them.

 The physique of the Mackenzie Valley wolf (or the Rocky Mountain wolf) makes them one of the top hunters in the world, which is why they have so many options to prey on.
-Due to their habitat in forests and mountains, the most common diet includes Dall sheep, mountain goats, lemmings, salmon, snowshoe hare, musk oxen, elk, wood bison, caribou, and even Sitka black-tailed deer.
+Due to their habitat in forests and mountains, the most common diet includes mountain goats, Dall sheep, lemmings, salmon, elk, musk oxen, snowshoe hare, wood bison, caribou, and even Sitka black-tailed deer.
 Sometimes, they’ll feed on beavers too.